 The most majestic mass of land on the planet, Everest stands tall as the highest mountain of the world.
 A superlative is the only type of adjective one can use while describing this piece of land.
 With that being said, it has become one of the most extreme places on the planet to support life and that leads to a bare minimum number of people who have actually felt what it feels like at the top of Mount Everest.

-Situated a few meters less than nine kilometres above the sea level, Mount Everest is a very prominent bucket list place for all types of travelers round the globe.
+Situated a few meters less than nine kilometers above the sea level, Mount Everest is a very prominent bucket list place for all types of travelers round the globe.
 It attracts hikers and mountain climbers of all types as it offers one the chance to be at the highest position on the planet.
 Mount Everest has recently seen a sudden influx in the amount of tourists aiming to climb its peak.

 How difficult is Everest Trekking?